flowbaker/mergN/README.md

 cd web && npm install && cd ..
 ```

 By default, Native uses local file storage and needs no extra services.
 This is enough for manual and webhook workflows.
-If so, go to **Start Native**.
+If so, proceed to **Start Native** section.

 **BUT Scheduled and polling triggers require NATS.** If you need them, continue below.